-The Board, through its Chairman, will, in the coming year, evaluate its ongoing performance based on the requirements of the business and corporate governance standards.
+The Board, through its Chairman, will, in the coming year evaluate its ongoing performance based on the requirements of the business and corporate governance standards.

 It is envisaged that the review process will include the use of internal reviews and periodic external facilitation.
 The results of such reviews will be used to determine whether any alterations are needed at either a board or senior management level or whether any additional training would be beneficial.
-These evaluations were not undertaken in previous years.
-The evaluation for 2018 is ongoing and is expected to be complete in January 2019.
 It is intended that with effect from the end of the next financial year, these evaluations shall be undertaken annually, after the end of each financial year but prior to the publication of the respective annual report and accounts.
+The Company had planned to implement this during the financial year covered by this Annual Report, but was unable to do so in time.